hatakkey/MAG-cups/docs/fixed-sessions_verification.md

 ## 1.   **Start PPPoE/IPoE Session using BNGBlaste**
 ----
-Start the broadband session using BNGBlaster to simulate PPPoE or IPoE session management
+Start PPPoE/IPoE Session using BNGBlaster to simulate PPPoE or IPoE sessions

-### 1.1. **Start dhcp redundncy session**
+### 1.1. **Start dhcp redundant sessions (IPoE session)**
-10 dhcp sessions are established using the BNGBlaster
+10 dhcp sessions are established using the BNGBlaster application
 ```bash
 ./start_dhcp_red.sh
 ```

 ![dhcp_red](../snaps/dhcp-red.png)

-The 10 IPOEs sessions are established on UP2 and UP1 with hot-standby,can be verified following the below show commands:
+The 10 IPoEs sessions are established on UP2 and UP1 using a 1:1 hot-standby redundancy model.
+These can be verified with the following predfined script

 ```bash
 *A:CP1# exec s-ipoe_red